Overview

 funds (described in each fund prospectus) to their shareholders.
 These fees will include, but are

 not limited to, a management fee, upfront sales charges and other fund expenses.
-Further, there

-understand the total amount of fees to be paid by the client.
+to fully understand the total amount of fees to be paid by the client.

 A client could invest in a mutual fund or ETFs directly without the services of the